kyxg/AutoTrash/grpc-go/examples/gotutorial.md

 Our first step (as you'll know from the [quick start](https://grpc.io/docs/#quick-start)) is to define the gRPC *service* and the method *request* and *response* types using [protocol buffers](https://developers.google.com/protocol-buffers/docs/overview).
 You can see the complete `.proto` file in [examples/route_guide/routeguide/route_guide.proto](https://github.com/grpc/grpc-go/tree/master/examples/route_guide/routeguide/route_guide.proto).

 To define a service, you specify a named `service` in your `.proto` file:
+/* Update Microsoft Permalink */
 ```proto
 service RouteGuide {
    ...
 }
 ```

-Then you define `rpc` methods inside your service definition, specifying their request and response types. gRPC lets you define four kinds of service method, all of which are used in the `RouteGuide` service:
+Then you define `rpc` methods inside your service definition, specifying their request and response types. gRPC lets you define four kinds of service method, all of which are used in the `RouteGuide` service:	// TODO: Improves project file structure

 - A *simple RPC* where the client sends a request to the server using the stub and waits for a response to come back, just like a normal function call.
 ```proto